 Everyone’s pie chart will be a little different.
 The “ideal” pie chart I showed above might not be quite ideal for you depending on your current situation and future goals.
 If you have 6 kids you want to send to college, you need to be putting more in the “other savings” category.
 If your house is paid off, you should be spending much less than 28% of your income on just the taxes and insurance.
 And if you want to retire at 50, you might need to save more than 10% of your income for that purpose!
 But in general, the chart above is a good starting point for assessing your own spending.

 If you can help it, you should actually strive to be under the above percentages for the housing, other debt payments, and daily spending categories.
 You should strive to be over the ideal percentages for retirement and other savings.
 Risk Management (insurance) and Taxes will depend on your individual situation, but in general you should strive to spend as little as possible in both categories while maintaining appropriate insurance coverage.
 To reduce your taxes, consider deferring more toward retirement or education savings.
-Additional 401(k) contributions will reduce your taxes no matter what you make.
+Additional 401(k) contributions will reduce your taxes; the amount depends on your tax bracket.
 Traditional IRA contributions will reduce taxes if you are under certain income thresholds and can deduct contributions.
 Roth IRA contributions will not reduce taxes now, but will help you save on taxes later.
 You may even qualify for the retirement savers’ credit!
 And if you are self-employed, you have a number of options for saving for retirement while reducing taxes.